modern systems depend on machine-to-machine coordination

 ✘ Not a SaaS tool

-✘ Not a blockchain protocol (but we power them)
+✘ Not a blockchain protocol or token (but we power them)

 ✘ Not an LLM company